 Housefly

 The common housefly is a pest that most people are familiar with.
-These creatures seem to appear overnight; with such a fast life cycle, this may actually be true in some cases.
-The entire cycle from fertilized egg to buzzing adult can happen in the span of just seven to ten days and adults can live up to three months.
+These creatures seem to appear overnight; with such a fast life cycle, this may be true in some cases.
+The entire cycle from fertilized egg to buzzing adult can happen in seven to ten days, and adults can live up to three months.

 Female flies lay their eggs in the same places that adult flies feed.
 They do not stay with their eggs; instead, they select an area that is protected from predators, near (or on/in) a food source, and then continue to live their adult lives.

 The pupae stage is when houseflies form the body segments of adults.
-They darken in color and emerge as fully grown adult houseflies.
-While the adults can live up to three months, most of them have lifespans of less than 21 days due to their many predators.
+They darken in color and emerge as fully-grown adult houseflies.
+While the adults can live up to three months, most have lifespans of less than 21 days due to their many predators.

 Just because houseflies have a critical role in the environment does not mean you want to live with them.
-To keep these insects out of your house, you can engage a variety of control and elimination methods.
-These include things like sealing up food sources inside and outside the house, introducing venus fly traps and allowing spider webs to remain outdoors, using fly traps, and more.
+You can use various control and elimination methods to keep these insects out of your home.
+These include sealing food sources inside and outside the house, introducing venus fly traps, allowing spider webs to remain outdoors, using fly traps, and more.

 For more information on controlling the housefly population in and around your home, contact the pest elimination professionals at Palmetto Exterminators.